3 Travel Agent Resume Examples & Writing Tips

 Because you’ll interact with customers every day, you’ll also need to prove you have key soft skills on your resume.
 Employers will be looking for these skills because you’ll need them to persuade customers to take the trip you’re recommending.

-Here are seven soft skills you’ll need to prosper as a travel agent:
+Here are some soft skills you’ll need to be a successful travel agent:

 - Customer service